Yasmine-Mohsen/Predictive-Analysis-of-Car-Sales-using-Linear-Regression-with-Sklearn/README.md

-# Predicting Employee Absenteeism Using Logistic Regression and Data Preprocessing Techniques
+# Predictive Analysis of Car Sales using Linear Regression with Sklearn

 ## Project Overview

-In this project, I developed a predictive model to analyze and understand the patterns of employee absenteeism using logistic regression.
-By processing and analyzing absenteeism data, I aimed to identify key factors contributing to employee absences and provide actionable insights to help reduce absenteeism rates.
+In this project, we aim to utilize linear regression, a fundamental machine learning algorithm, to predict car sales for a leading car manufacturing company.
+By leveraging the powerful Sklearn library, we will build a robust predictive model that analyzes historical sales data to forecast future sales trends.

 ## Table of Contents